developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

 ### Device Diagnostics
-Instantly tests and diagnoses the hardware operability of a Zebra mobile device to determine system health and functionality.
-DDT is useful for quickly troubleshooting device issues and increasing worker productivity by reducing device downtime.
+**Instantly test and diagnose Zebra mobile-devices hardware** to determine proper functionality and system health.
+Useful for quickly troubleshooting device issues to reduce downtime and increase worker productivity.

 [Learn more about Device Diagnostics](/ddt)